ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 The thought past that is if enough people do this that it might **force LLM companies to adopt more ethical, opt-in based approaches**.

 Forcing LLM companies to behave ethically would require global-level legislation—and even then that may not be fully sufficient.
-Regardless, these legislative efforts would require a groundswell of bottom-up advocacy and action to kick off.
+These legislative efforts would also require a groundswell of bottom-up advocacy and action to kick off.

 ## Poisoning the well